nickjj/ansible-ferm/README.md

 The use case for this would be to white list ports to be opened.

 ```
-  - role: nickjj.ferm
-    tags: ferm
 ferm_input_list:
     # Choose the template to use.
     # REQUIRED: It can be either `dport_accept` or `dport_limit`.
   - type: "dport_accept"

     # Which protocol should be used?
     # OPTIONAL: Defaults to tcp.
     protocol: "tcp"

     # Which ports should be open?
     # REQUIRED: It can be the port value or a service in `/etc/services`.
     dport: ["http", "https"]

     # Which IP addresses should be white listed?
     # OPTIONAL: Defaults to an empty list.
     saddr: []

     # Should all IP addresses be white listed?
     # OPTIONAL: Defaults to true.
     accept_any: true

     # Which filename should be written out?
     # OPTIONAL: Defaults to the first port listed in `dport`.

     # The filename which will get written to `/etc/ferm/filter-input.d/nginx_accept`.
     filename: "nginx_accept"

     # Should this rule be deleted?
     # OPTIONAL: Defaults to false.
     delete: false
 ```

 ### `ferm_input_list` with the `dport_limit` template